Pre-registration rules

 You must also meet these registration requirements:

-• be a legal resident of Georgia and of the county in which you want to vote
+• be a resident of Georgia and the county where you seek to register

 Hawaii pre-registration rules